 Be that as it may, Evans' purposeful imprint is all over the album, as it was on the band's inaugural recording some three years ago.
 He is Captain Black, and the ensemble is an extension of his perceptive musical philosophy and personality.

-In My Soul; Explain It to Me; Mother’s Touch Part 1; Dita (for Karyn Warren); Tickle; Maestra; Water Babies;
+In My Soul; Explain It To Me; Mother’s Touch Part I; Dita; Tickle; Maestra; Water Babies;

 Tanya Darby: trumpet; Duane Eubanks: trumpet; Tatum Greenblatt: trumpet; Brian

 Kilpatrick: trumpet; Fabio Morgera: trumpet; Mark Allen: saxophone; Todd Bashore:

 saxophone; Dog Dehays: saxophone; Stacy Dillard: saxophone; Tim Green: saxophone;